We ship worldwide

 This dye is very popular and is used all over the world.

-Dypro is an excellent intensive hot dye - for dyeing at 80 degrees.
+Dypro is an excellent intensive hot dye -

 In addition you need a little dye salt but no fixative.